 View a short video About the Lower Glen Farm

 Portsmouth’s Lower Glen Farm consists of a grouping of historic buildings, on 11 acres of property that represents a unique and relatively intact example of early 20th century barns, stables and outbuildings.
 These handsome buildings reflect an important era in Portsmouth’s recent past, where agriculture was the anchor of its base economy and the practice of maintaining a country estate by figures of the “Gilded Age” was in vogue.
 The property is adjacent to several other areas that are being maintained by the Town as open recreation space.
 These include 120 acres of public land that includes the Gardner Seveney Sports Complex (that also hosts the Newport International Polo Enterprise), the Glen Park recreation area and the Glen Manor House and its adjacent land that is planned for a public park overlooking the Sakonnet River.
 These areas include hiking and riding trails and also access to the Sakonnet Greenway that is being developed in conjunction with the Aquidneck Island Land Trust to provide a contiguous public access hiking and a riding area from south to north on Aquidneck Island.
-An adjacent property, the Phelps House, is also owned by the Town.
+An adjacent property, the Arthur Daniel Howell House (previously referred to as the Phelps House, but renamed, by Town Council resolution, in 2019 in recognition of the 65-year tenure of Howell as the Mason Phelps property superintendent) of the is also owned by the Town.
 The two story colonial home was built in 1915.
-The Town has a plan, in partnership with the historic preservation organization Preserve Rhode Island, to make the home habitable and potentially use it as a Bed & Breakfast.
+The Town has entered into an agreement with a private concessionaire to renovate the property and operate it as a Bed & Breakfast.

 The Lower Glen Farm Complex has four Large Barns, a Riding Arena, and a number of ancillary structures